cmortiz/qupacabras-db/CONTRIBUTING.md

-# Contributing to Qupacabras
+# Contributing to Qupacabras-DB

-Thank you for contributing to the Qupacabras quantum algorithm benchmark database!
+Thank you for contributing to the Qupacabras-DB quantum algorithm benchmark database!
 This guide will help you add your quantum algorithm performance results.

 ## Quick Start